 Croatia Ferries – General Information

 There are plenty of car and passenger ferries to make use of in Croatia and Croatia ferries are a ferry is a great way to see more of the country and avoid busy roads and sometimes also, border crossings.
 So you might also want to think about incorporating a ferry into your journey to Croatia to avoid having to fly into Split or Dubrovnik where the flight prices can be higher in the peak season.
 For example, have a look at flying to Italy and then getting the ferry over to Croatia.
-Additionally, we can always arrange Transfers in Croatia for you with our trusted local 3rd party suppliers from the ferry port to your villa or perhaps you’d like us to arrange Car Hire so there is a hire car waiting for you when you step off the ferry.
+Additionally, we can always help you arrange Transfers in Croatia with our trusted local 3rd party suppliers from the ferry port to your villa or perhaps you’d like us to help arrange Car Hire so there is a hire car waiting for you when you step off the ferry.

 You can also catch a Hydrofoil if you don’t want to take the car and need a fast transfer.
 The Hydrofoil is also called the “Fast-line” and for example will take you from Split to Vela Luka on Korcula in just 1 hour 45 mins.